vincentsels/addressing-in-email/README.md

 > No problem, I'm already on it!

+### Group mails

+When you notice that you need to send your mail to multiple recipients and it just contains information (or requires everyone to perform a certain action), you might want to direct it to this entire group.
+Here are some common use cases:
+- Mailing lists
+- Subscribers to a newsletter
+- Informational mails for your company or your company's department

+If you are able to programatically send a personalized mail, greet the person directly, using your company culture's salutation.
+If not, you can probably just leave off a greeting entirely, and just commence your message; as if it was an article (maybe it should be, too?).

+### Mails to special mailboxes

+Another special case is when you send a mail to a special mailbox - either a company's general mail address, the group mailbox of a department at your company, a helpdesk,...
+You can typically expect that your mail will be converted into an issue and assigned to someone who will pick it up further.

+In these cases, just use a formal salutation.

 # Contributing

 - For discussing any of these guidelines, please create an issue.
 If possible use examples and/or references.
 - Corrections of language errors and typos are very welcome through pull requests!
 I'm not a native English speaker so please excuse me if there are any...